Skip to content

 “While there will no doubt be positive changes within the new contracts, careful scrutiny of all contracts by legal experts is strongly advised.”

-Napthens has ‘contract checker’ facility, which farmers can take advantage of too, particularly as it’s subsidised by the National Farmers’ Union (NFU) for the firm to undertake the contract checking advice.
+Napthens has a ‘contract checker’ facility, which farmers can take advantage of too, particularly as it’s subsidised by the National Farmers’ Union (NFU) for the firm to undertake the contract checking advice.

 Andrew added: “The ‘contract checker’ is an invaluable tool for farmers, particularly given there will be new contracts being issued in the coming weeks and months.